ILikeTeaALot/Tellyfin/README.md

 > - [Terminal 1] should be open in the project root.
 If you have not done so already, run `yarn`/`yarn install` in the project root before your first run, and then run `cargo run`.
 > - [Terminal 2] should be open in `[PROJECT ROOT]/vsh`, and run `yarn dev`.

-The goal for this is a PS3-style UI for films, TV shows, music, photos, emulators, and Steam (social features possibly included too... maybe).

 > [!NOTE]
 > ## License